-Giving to the Office of Vice Provost for Undergraduate Studies
+Giving to the Office of Vice Provost of Student Success

-Give to the Office of the Vice Provost for Undergraduate Studies here.
+Give to the Office of the Vice Provost of Student Success here.

-The Office of Vice Provost for Undergraduate Studies entails: First Scholars, K-State First, Pre-Law Advising, Undergraduate Research and Creative Inquiry, and University Honors Program.
+The Office of Vice Provost of Student Success entails: First Scholars, K-State First, Pre-Law Advising, Undergraduate Research and Creative Inquiry, and University Honors Program.

 The following opportunities for philanthropic investment will help create and sustain success in the Office of Undergraduate Research and Creative Inquiry:

 The purpose of this fund is to support activities and projects essential to growth and development of K-State First and its mission of student success.
 Learn more about K-State First.

 The fund will support the pre-law program at Kansas State University.
 Examples include but are not limited to: speakers, student and advisor's travel to visit law schools, and materials for LSAT preparation.
 Learn more about Pre-Law Advising.